Techtonica/curriculum/mongo-db/mongo-db.md

 ### Challenge

-You use "$lt" earlier to filter out which documents you will delete earlier.
-In MongoDB's documentation for References, there is a page on [Operators](https://docs.mongodb.com/manual/reference/operator/query/).
+"$lt" was used earlier to filter out which documents you deleted.
+MongoDB's documentation have a page on [Operators](https://docs.mongodb.com/manual/reference/operator/query/).
 What type of operator is "$lt"?

+Operator can be use to only only filter what you remove, but also what you find.
+For example, `db.classmated.find({"month": {$lt: 6}})` will output any anyone born before July.
+You will be testing some of it next.

-Open up the MongoDB daemon and shell again, create another database named "filterData".
+Open up the MongoDB daemon and shell again, create a database named "filterData".
 Create a collection named "zoo".
 Create at least 3 documents in the following format: `{"type": "lion", "name": "Suzy", "age": 10}`.

-Read MongoDB's Operators page.
-Note that operator can be use to only only filter what you remove, but also what you find.
-For example, `db.zoo.find({"age": {$lt: 20}})` will output any animal with age less than 20.

-Find at least operator other than Comparison Operator (which $lt was) and test it out in the zoo collection.
+Look at MongoDB's Operator page and find at least one operator other than Comparison Operator (which $lt was), and then test it out in the zoo collection.

 ### Check for Understanding